MicrosoftDocs/azure-devops-yaml-schema/task-reference/vstest-v2.md

 **`rerunFailedTestCasesMaxLimit`** - **# of failed tests**<br>
 `string`.
 Optional.
 Use when `rerunFailedTests = true && rerunType = basedOnTestFailureCount`.
 Default value: `5`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Use this option to avoid rerunning tests when number of failed test cases crosses specified limit.
-This is applicable if any environment issues leads to massive failures.
+Avoids rerunning tests when the number of failed test cases crosses the specified limit.
+This is applicable if environment issues lead to massive failures.
 <!-- :::editable-content-end::: -->
 <br>